Marc Savard: Boston Bruins (2006–2011)

 Savard was diagnosed with post-concussion syndrome during the subsequent off-season, missing the first 23 games of the 2010–11 season.
 Despite eventually returning, Savard's performance was quite muted, with just 10 points in 25 games after scoring at a near point-per-game basis for most of his career with the Bruins.
 On January 23, 2011, Savard suffered a second concussion on a hit by former Bruin Matt Hunwick in a game against the Colorado Avalanche.
 On February 8, the Bruins opted to shut Savard down for the season after he received his second concussion in ten months.
-The Bruins went on to win the Stanley Cup, defeating the Presidents' Trophy-winning Vancouver Canucks in the 2011 Stanley Cup Finals in seven games.
-Due to recurring symptoms of post-concussion syndrome, Savard was not able to travel to Vancouver to take part in the on-ice victory celebration after Game 7 with his teammates, but he was able to join them back in Boston for the official victory parade.
+The Bruins went on to win the Stanley Cup, defeating the Presidents' Trophy-winning Vancouver Canucks in the 2011 Stanley Cup Final in seven games.
+Due to recurring symptoms of post-concussion syndrome, Savard was not able to travel to Vancouver to take part in the on-ice victory celebration after game seven with his teammates, but he was able to join them back in Boston for the official victory parade.
 Despite not playing the required number of games for his name to be automatically included in the Stanley Cup engraving, the Bruins petitioned the league to include Savard's name on the Cup.
 Savard enjoyed his personal day with the Stanley Cup on August 1, in his hometown of Peterborough, Ontario; at that time, he announced he was still suffering the effects of his injury.
 On August 31, 2011, it was announced Savard had been shut down for the 2011–12 season by Bruins general manager Peter Chiarelli.
 Chiarelli was quoted as saying, "Based on what I see, what I hear, what I read, and what I'm told, it's very unlikely Marc will play again."
 On September 12, 2011, Chiarelli announced Savard's name would be included on the Stanley Cup as he had missed games only due to injury.

 Post-playing career

 On July 1, 2015, Savard's contract with the Bruins was included in a trade of Reilly Smith to the Florida Panthers in exchange for Jimmy Hayes due to salary cap circumstances.

-On June 10, 2016, Savard's contract was traded to the New Jersey Devils, along with a second-round pick in the 2018 NHL Entry Draft, in exchange for Paul Thompson and Graham Black.
+On June 10, 2016, Savard's contract was traded to the New Jersey Devils, along with a second-round pick in the 2018 NHL entry draft, in exchange for Paul Thompson and Graham Black.
 Savard formally announced his retirement on January 22, 2018, seven years after he played his last NHL game.

-On June 23, 2024, Savard was hired by the Toronto Maple Leafs as an assistant coach.